mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 - <ins>Elementary statistics</ins>: (Bachelor, 3rd year), taught in 2022/2023.
 - <ins>Mathematical tools</ins>: (Bachelor, 1st year), taught in 2020-2021 and 2019-2020 (two classes).

-### Science popularization and interactions with secondary school
-- Conference for the final of "Rallye de mathématique des collégiens 2022" entitled *What is survey sampling?*" (~150 attendees).
-- Conference for the final of "Rallye de mathématique des lycéens 2022" entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests* (~100 attendees).
-- Creation of a science popularization workshop for high school students entitled *Titanic, between a Maritime Expedition and a Walk in random forests* (~30 attendees).